 2. Let your love show.

-All the love and affection they needed when they were younger, they still need now.
+All the love and affection they needed when they were younger they still need now.
 Loving your kid means you need to find ways to express your love through your actions and words.
-Don’t leave your teen wondering where you stand on them.
+Don’t leave your teen wondering where you stand with them.
 They may reject you, but a loving father never rejects his kids.
-[Tweet This]

 3. Encourage their faith.